High Point in Guilford County, North Carolina — The American South (South Atlantic)

 Topics.
 This memorial is listed in these topic lists: African Americans • War, World II.
 A significant historical month for this entry is March 1944.

 Location.
-35° 57.459′ N, 80° 0.316′ W. Marker is in High Point, North Carolina, in Guilford County.
-Memorial is at the intersection of North Main Street (State Highway 1993) and East High Avenue, on the right when traveling north on North Main Street.
+35° 57.459′ N, 80° 0.316′ W. Memorial is in High Point, North Carolina, in Guilford County.
+It is at the intersection of North Main Street (State Highway 1993) and East High Avenue, on the right when traveling north on North Main Street.
 Touch for map.
-Marker is in this post office area: High Point NC 27260, United States of America.
+Memorial is in this post office area: High Point NC 27260, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War II Memorial (here, next to this marker); Revolutionary War Patriots (here, next to this marker); High Point Veterans Memorial (a few steps from this marker); World War I Memorial (a few steps from this marker); Maxwell Reid "Max" Thurman
+At least 8 other markers are within walking distance of this marker: World War II Memorial (here, next to this marker); Revolutionary War Patriots (here, next to this marker); High Point Veterans Memorial (a few steps from this marker); World War I Memorial (a few steps from this marker); Maxwell Reid "Max" Thurman (within shouting distance of this marker); Confederate Arms Factory (within shouting distance of this marker); Plank Road (within shouting distance of this marker); The Plank Road Foreman (within shouting distance of this marker).
+Touch for a list and map of all markers in High Point.

 2. African Americans in World War II Memorial